DanNixon/sine2020_software_guidelines_paper/report.md

 Qt is a commonly used application framework used by many open source and commercial software packages.
 It allows easy development of cross platform GUIs in a variety of languages.

-### Scripting/plugin interface

-- Python

-If you are making your software extensible by means of a scripting interface this should ideally be done in Python.

-Python is becoming the standard language for data science and as such has a wide range of libraries, documentation and resources available for it.
-This benefits both the developer of the software as the burden of implementing new features and documenting a lesser known scripting mechanism are lifted to a degree and your users as they have the ability to augment your software to suit any specific needs they data has.

 ## (9) SINE2020